-Valentine’s Day is just around the corner, and I (Daddy), being completely non-romantic, decide a child and dog free night away is needed, purely as a little down time for Mummy who has been exceptionally busy over the last few months.
+Valentine’s Day is just around the corner, and I, being completely non-romantic, decide a child and dog free night away is needed.
+Purely as a little down time for Lynne who has been exceptionally busy over the last few months.
 So, children and dog shipped off to Nana and Granda’s house, car packed with overnight bags and we’re off to Smugglers Creek Inn, Rossnowlagh.

-At a little under an hour drive time, not a long journey by any means, the drive from Dromore to Donegal follows twisting roads which cut through turf bogs and pine forests; a very scenic journey indeed.
-Just to add, Lily-Belle and Matilda were extremely disappointed when they learnt they weren’t going with us, their little faces will haunt me for ever (not)…ah well, they’ll get over it!
+At a little under 1 hour drive time, the car journey from Dromore to Donegal is peacefully scenic.
+The twisting road cuts through turf bogs and pine forests; and nature is your travelling companion.
+Just to add, Lily-Belle and Matilda were extremely disappointed when they learnt they weren’t going with us.
+Their sad little faces will haunt me for ever (not)…ah well, they’ll get over it!

 THE HIDDEN BRANCH OF THE FAMILY TREE

-Smugglers Creek Inn, originally known as the Strand View Hotel, was built in 1907 by the Maclaine family…and here lies a twist that we didn’t know about until after our visit.
-Turns out Mummy, who’s maiden name is Maclaine, is a relative to the founders of Smugglers Creek Inn, Francis and Isobel Maclaine…a great, great uncle and aunt in fact, who knew!
+Smugglers Creek Inn was built in 1907 by the Maclaine Family and was originally known as the Strand View Hotel.
+And here lies a twist that we didn’t know about until after our visit.
+Turns out Lynne, who’s maiden name is Maclaine, is related to the founders of Smugglers Creek Inn, Francis and Isobel Maclaine.
+A great, great Uncle and Aunt in fact, who knew!
 Checked and confirmed by the family historian, aka Granda Maclaine.

 WET BUT WELCOMING

 Smugglers Creek Inn is a pub-come-restaurant-come-bed and breakfast and boasts magnificent unspoilt views of Rossnowlagh Beach in Donegal.
-Nestled high on the cliffs of Donegal Bay, the panoramic view of the bay and the Wild Atlantic Way is second to none, and in the distance, the snow-capped Blue Stack Mountains of South Donegal…simply stunning.
+Nestled high on the cliffs of Donegal Bay, the panoramic view of the bay and the Wild Atlantic Way is second to none.
+In the distance are the snow-capped Blue Stack Mountains of South Donegal…simply stunning.

-Even on the coldest and wettest of days, and there are many of those in Ireland, the views from Smugglers Creek Inn remain mesmerising, and even though the ocean waves are fierce and unwelcoming, there is a certain degree of serenity as the troubled waves calmly submit and become mere ripples on the shore.
-As you look out to sea, you feel completely relaxed and the hustle and bustle of the world becomes a far away place.
+Even on the coldest and wettest of days, and there are many of those in Ireland, the view from Smugglers Creek Inn remains mesmerising.
+Even though the ocean waves are fierce and unwelcoming, there is a certain degree of serenity as the troubled waves calmly submit and become mere ripples on the shore.
+Looking out to sea, you feel completely relaxed.
+The hustle and bustle of the world soon becomes a far away place.

 THERE’S A FINE LINE BETWEEN BRAVE AND STUPID

-Arriving in Rossnowlagh a little after 2pm, the wind is howling, the skies are grey and horizontal rain batters the windscreen of the car…truly dreadful.
-Not a day for walking along the beach, or indeed, for dipping toes into the freezing cold waters of the Atlantic, but sure enough, there are swimmers and surfers braving the elements…nutters!
+Arriving in Rossnowlagh a little after 2pm, the wind is howling ferociously.
+Skies are grey and horizontal rain batters the windscreen of the car…it’s truly a miserable day.
+Today is not a day for walking along the beach.
+It is certainly not a day for dipping toes into the freezing cold waters of the Atlantic, but sure enough, there are swimmers and surfers braving the elements…nutters!

 COOKING ON GAS

-Pint of Guinness for me, and West Coast Cooler for Mummy as we peruse the menu.
+Pint of Guinness for me, and West Coast Cooler for Lynne as we peruse the menu.
 A great selection of fish dishes, and as we are coastal, it’s pretty much guaranteed the fish is fresh.
-I ordered one of my favourite dishes of Seafood Chowder and Mummy opted for her usual dish of breaded garlic mushrooms.
+I ordered one of my favourite dishes of Seafood Chowder and Lynne opted for her usual dish of breaded garlic mushrooms.